Contact

 THEME: CLIMATE VULNERABILITY AND ADAPTATION:

-Co-Principal Investigator of the project which aimed to investigate the “warning delivery systems” in the three countries and fill the critical gaps in the existing multi-hazards early warning systems and further link it with building resilience to disasters for sustainable development, as provided in the Sendai Framework for Disaster Risk Reduction and Sustainable Development Goals.
+Co-Principal Investigator of the project which aimed to investigate the “early warning delivery systems” in the three countries and fill the critical gaps in the existing multi-hazards early warning systems.
+Wrote the project proposal to secure funding.

-Co-Principal Investigator of the project which aimed at assessing economic costs of impacts of climate change like sea level rise, storm surges and cyclones in states of Goa, Gujarat on the west coast, and Andhra Pradesh and West Bengal on the east coast and the Andaman Islands.
+Co-Principal Investigator of the project which aimed to assess the economic costs of climate change impacts like sea level rise, storm surges and cyclones in coastal states of India.
+Wrote the project proposal to secure funding.

 Technical expert on developing a film titled “Changing climate change moving people”.
 Developed to discuss the impacts of climate change on migration in regions that have experienced extreme weather events like Uttarakhand (flash floods), Bundelkhand (droughts) and Odisha (cyclones and storm surges).